Skip to Main Content

 Once you have your items together, get a few online car insurance quotes to compare how you can save with one insurer versus another.
 You may qualify for better discounts with a particular auto insurance company, so it is worth the time to shop around for quotes before you buy.
 You should also keep in mind that most insurance companies require you to list all licensed drivers that live in your household on your policy.

 Although it is possible to get quotes with less information, it is important to understand that the quote could be very inaccurate.
-Once you are ready to purchase a policy, these pieces of information are required and any accidents or tickets that were not reported during the quoting process, for example, will be discovered through the underwriting process.
-The best way to avoid a surprise change to your quoted premium is to provide complete and accurate information when receiving a quote.
+Once you are ready to purchase a policy, these pieces of information are required and any accidents or moving violations that were not reported during the quoting process, for example, will be discovered through the underwriting process.
+The best way to avoid a surprise change to your quoted premium is to provide complete and accurate information when requesting a quote.

 Frequently asked questions